Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

    ![Edit offer](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/TroubleSearchEngineOp.png "[Edit offer]")

 3. Check the entry in the *Custom URL* field.
 Change it if it is not correct.
-IF the URL is correct, check similar offers to see if the duplicate is recorded there.
+If the URL is correct, check similar offers to see if the duplicate is recorded there.

 4. Click the [SAVE] button.
     The *Edit offer* view is automatically closed when the changes have been saved.
 The *Offers* view is displayed again.

-5. Click the checkbox at the offer you have changed.
+5. Click the checkbox of the offer you have changed.
    The editing toolbar is displayed.

 6. Click the [RETRY UPLOAD] button.